ZChipman/Depeche_Mode_Sentiment_Analysis/README.md

 Depeche_Mode_Sentiment_Analysis_Presentation.pptx: PowerPoint presentation for the original project.

-Zachary_Chipman_Final_Project_Report.ipynb: The python code for the project.
+Depeche_Mode_Sentiment_Analysis.ipynb: The python code for the project.
 An python application such as Jupyter notebook will be required to view the code.

 ## References:
 Sources are listed at the end of the written report.